llsrwsaint225/Bangkok-Bus-Dataset-YOLOV8/README.roboflow.txt

 Bus-line-number-and-num-of-bus are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Resize to 860x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
 * Random shear of between -10° to +10° horizontally and -10° to +10° vertically
 * Random brigthness adjustment of between -20 and +20 percent
+* Random exposure adjustment of between -10 and +10 percent
 * Salt and pepper noise was applied to 1.51 percent of pixels